Canada dollar rebounds on higher commodity prices

 Gold prices XAU= jumped almost $90 to $866 on a safe haven bid, while U.S. crude CLc1 rose $6 to $97.16 a barrel, helped by a softer greenback and data that showed U.S. inventories fell last week.
 See [ID:nN17290446] [ID:nLH518535].

-The safe haven bid was spurred by growing fears over the outlook for the U.S. financial sector, and concerns over the Federal Reserve's bailout of insurer American International Group (AIG.N: Quote).
+The safe haven bid was spurred by growing fears over the outlook for the U.S. financial sector, and concerns over the Federal Reserve's bailout of insurer American International Group (AIG.N).

 The bailout followed the recent bankruptcy protection filing by Lehman Brothers Holdings Inc LEH.N, the sale of investment firm Merrill Lynch MER.N, and government takeovers of U.S. mortgage insurance giants Freddie Mac FRE.N and Fannie Mae FNM.N.